MacKuba

 For the same reason, sharing messages with only one or a few people using the AT Protocol is currently not possible.
 The team wants to eventually add DMs to the protocol, but this is something that will require a lot of research first.

 But since *a lot* of people wanted to have some way of talking privately with friends, even if it’s an imperfect one, the team has recently added a simple implementation of DMs that isn’t currently a part of the protocol.
-The DMs are currently using a single centralized service hosted by Bluesky (although third-party apps can access this API), and are not end-to-end encrypted.
+The DMs are currently using a single centralized service hosted by Bluesky (although third-party apps can access this API), and are not end-to-end encrypted – so they basically work like on Twitter.
 The first version also doesn’t support group chats and images, only 1-to-1 text chat – but more features are coming soon.

 Eventually, the team wants to figure out and add a more full-featured, decentralized and private version of DMs (which may involve integrating with some existing private messages standard).
 This is however pretty far down the list at the moment, so something not likely to come this year.